MC Awardees

 -

-Best Poster in KAMPiNA: Hosang Jin (Univ. of Oklahoma) - Enhanced tumor cell control by boron in proton beam therapy
+Best Abstract in KAMPiNA: Hosang Jin (Univ. of Oklahoma) - Enhanced tumor cell control by boron in proton beam therapy

 2019